Perform common query tasks in Power BI Desktop

-Let’s look at an example.
-The following Products_by_Categories table has been shaped to only show each unique product (by name), and which category each product falls under.
 To create a new table that shows a count of products for each category (based on the CategoryName column), select the column, then select Transform > Pivot Column.

 Create custom columns

 In Power Query Editor, you can create custom formulas that operate on multiple columns in your table.
-Then you may place the results of such formulas into a new (custom) column.
+Then you can place the results of such formulas into a new (custom) column.
 Power Query Editor makes it easy to create custom columns.

 With the Excel workbook data in Power Query Editor, go to the Add Column tab on the ribbon, and then select Custom Column.

 As with any other applied step in Power Query Editor, if the new custom column doesn’t provide the data you’re looking for, you can delete the step.
-In the Query Settings pane, under Applied Steps, just select the X next to the Added Custom step.
+In the Query Settings pane, under APPLIED STEPS, just select the X next to the Added Custom step.

 You can edit the steps that Power Query Editor generates.
 You can also create custom formulas, which let you connect to and shape your data more precisely.
 Whenever Power Query Editor does an action on data, the formula associated with the action is displayed in the formula bar.
 To view the formula bar, go to the View tab of the ribbon, and then select Formula Bar.

 Power Query Editor keeps all applied steps for each query as text that you can view or modify.
-You can view or modify the text for any query using the Advanced Editor.
+You can view or modify the text for any query by using the Advanced Editor.
 Just select View and then Advanced Editor.

 Power BI Desktop provides an extensive set of formula categories.
 For more information, and a complete reference of all Power Query Editor formulas, see Power Query M function reference.